shahmohamadi/SimplePythonExamples/README.md

 # SimplePythonExamples

-Here are some simple codes for practicing python
+Here are some simple codes for practicing python.